 - Bitcoin, which some touted as an inflation hedge, has been down over 50% since November 2021, falling along with the market.

-- Housing prices surged 23.8% since 2019, with half of this attributed to the surge in remote work, according to John Mondragon of the Federal Reserve Bank of San Francisco and Johannes Wieland from the University of California San Diego.
+- Housing prices have surged 23.8% since 2019, with half of this attributed to the surge in remote work, according to John Mondragon of the Federal Reserve Bank of San Francisco and Johannes Wieland from the University of California San Diego.

-- While inflation is still running hot, it increased at the slowest pace in six months in April 2022, giving hope that we are moving in the right direction.
+- While inflation is still hot, it increased at the slowest pace in six months in April 2022, giving hope that we are moving in the right direction.

 - While nobody likes paying more at the pump, the energy sector remains a strength, with Chevron shares up 47% this year and Occidental petroleum up 134%.
-Not surprisingly, both are large beneficiaries of Warren Buffet’s spending spree.
+Not surprisingly, both are big beneficiaries of Warren Buffet’s spending spree.
 As balance sheets improve, the ability to pump more oil will increase.

 - Traders can always be long or short.
-Given the zero-sum nature of futures contracts, commodity trading advisors seem to be more comfortable than most betting in either direction.
+Given the zero-sum nature of futures contracts, commodity trading advisors seem more comfortable than most betting in either direction.
 Still, the same opportunity is available to all investors.